Stranded Sudanese Women in UAE: Challenges, Hope, and the Search for Jobs

 Fighting broke out in Sudan in mid-April, specifically days before the end of the month of Ramadan and the advent of Eid al-Fitr.

 The capital, Khartoum, was the scene of battles that affected homes, hospitals, and most facilities in the city, for its residents to leave for other states or to neighboring countries.
-The number of those who migrated to neighboring countries reached about 700,000, and more than 2,800 were killed as a result of the ongoing battles, according to UN reports.
+The number of those who migrated to neighboring countries reached regarding 700,000, and more than 2,800 were killed as a result of the ongoing battles, according to UN reports.

-With the onset of the conflict, circumstances dictated that 3 Sudanese women, from the capital, Khartoum, be on a visit to the Emirates, whether for the purpose of tourism or searching for work, but with the development of events, they were unable to return again due to the dire conditions in their country.
+With the onset of the conflict, circumstances dictated that 3 Sudanese women, from the capital, Khartoum, be on a visit to the Emirates, whether for the purpose of tourism or searching for work, but with the development of events, they were unable to return once more due to the dire conditions in their country.

 The women say that with the opening of the airspace to Port Sudan on the Red Sea coast in the east of the country, the Emirates provided planes to return the stranded, and indeed citizens returned to Sudan, while the women decided to stay because of the bad conditions in Khartoum, and they explained that they had to rely on themselves and search for work, as they The choice was to either return or stay at their own expense.